 Fish aggregating devices

-Fish aggregating devices (FADs) are structures placed in the sea to aggregate some species of pelagic fish.
-These include tunas, sharks, marlin, mahi mahi and yellowtail kingfish.
+Fish aggregating devices (FADs) are structures placed in the sea to attract some species of pelagic fish.
+These include tunas, sharks, marlin and yellowtail kingfish.
 Originally developed for commercial fishing, FADs have become increasingly used around Australia to provide recreational fishing opportunities.

 Understanding why FADs work has attracted a lot of scientific interest.
 The traditional view is that FADs provide structure for small organisms to colonise which then attracts small fish – and in turn, larger fish.
 Research also suggests that migrating fish use FADs as a resting place or a geographical reference point.
 The reasons why particular fish are attracted to FADs differs between species.